Flyiso/ingreadient-check/README.md

 TODO: Try to use panorama mode for stitcher every x
       merge(with high thresh?) to avoid loosing first img section

-TODO: Instead of trying the next image when merge fails, try to
-      merge add and instead merge more than 2 frames at a time (and put limit to max n of frames in each merge?)
-      -seems to work better.
-      TODO?: first sections of merged result disappear later on. use mask to avoid? or solve in any other way?
 TODO: try panorama mode when scans not working?
 TODO: try to also warp img before merge-
       take both images into consideration and adjust accordingly?

 TODO: make it runable on mobile devices.
       (less pytesseract? more efficient ways to find text region? image segmentation? huggingface?)

-TODO: enhance images before merge?
-  DONE: lightness.
-  TODO?: blur? bilateral?
-  TODO?: enhance/increase contrast of letters
-TODO: get mask to cover possible shiny areas of image before merge?

 TODO: error when no contour found- create early escape/error management(check DINO)